kabirshhaikh/Leetcode/README.md

--> Best time to buy and sell a stock - leetcod easy problem -> Check if two strings are equivalent - leetcode easy problem -> Find a value of variable after performing operation - leetcode easy problem
+-> Best time to buy and sell a stock - leetcod easy problem -> Check if two strings are equivalent - leetcode easy problem -> Find a value of variable after performing operation - leetcode easy problem -> Find difference between element sum and digit sum of an array - leetcode easy problem